-Alex and Karina - like millions of others across Ukraine and now scattered to other European countries as well - are experiencing the devastating trauma of war.
+Alex and Karina - like hundreds of thousands of other Armenians now scattered far from their homes - are experiencing the devastating trauma of war.
 You are probably reading this because you have experienced it too.
 With the way things are across Eastern Europe today, it's unlikely you will ever be able to go back to the way things were before war disrupted your life.
 But don't despair - you can make a journey to a new place of healing, strength, stability and peace.
 There is a way.

 The traumas you have experienced may have robbed you of your peace, your joy, your ability to love, your hope, and many other things - at least for the moment.
-But despite your circumstances, you can find these things again!
+But despite your current circumstances, you can find these things again!
 Like Alex in the story above, you may think God has abandoned you.
 He has not!
-We know it must seem like it sometimes, but as you will read in this writing, God has been walking with you through all of the fires you have encountered.
+We know it must seem like it sometimes, but as you will read in this manual, God has been walking with you through all of the fires you have encountered.
 He's with you now, and He wants to help you make that journey to the place of healing.